v10networkscom/saltychat-docs/faq.md

 ### Solution B (Disable DNS rebind protection)

 The procedure for disabling the dns rebind protection differs depending on the used router model.\
-Check the manual of your router for the exact steps and make sure that the address `lh.saltmine.de` is defined as an exception for the dns rebind protection.
+Check the manual of your router for the exact steps and make sure that the address `lh.v10.network` is defined as an exception for the dns rebind protection.